mondele/btt-writer-docs/docs/dNavigate.rst

 **Words project navigation**

 You navigate in a Words project by using the navigation icons at the left:

+* Up arrow with line above it: Go to the first word

+* Up arrow: Go to the previous letter

+* Small solid up arrow: Go to the previous word

+* Text box: Type a number or letter to go to the first word in that section

+* Small solid down arrow: Go to the next word

+* Down arrow: Go to the next letter

+* Down arrow with a line under it: Go to the last word

 Working in a Notes project